wp-plugins/ewww-image-optimizer/readme.txt

 = Can I resize my images with this plugin? =

 No, that would be a lossy operation, and we try to avoid that.
+Use Imsanity.

 = Can I lower the compression setting for JPGs to save more space? =

 Again, that would be a lossy operation, and we try to avoid that.
+Use Imsanity.

 = The bulk optimizer doesn't seem to be working, what can I do? =